nabla-containers/nabla-linux/README.md

 This is an experimental type of Virtual Machine which does not use a hypervisor (no monitor, no emulation, no HW virtualization).
+A "VM" runs multiple processes on the same addresses space as a single user level process.
+The kernel runs in user space and it's sandboxed using seccomp.
 It's based on User-Mode-Linux (UML) and no-MMU.

 # Try it with this one-liner